gigatskhondia/gigala/README.md

 At present, Gigala software consists of topology optimization module, and offshore pipelay dynamics module (now separated into [Ocean Intella](https://github.com/gigatskhondia/ocean_intella) software).
 It uses artificial intelligence to assist an engineer in her design.
 You can use it as research or engineering analysis tool to design different physical components and elements.

 For now, Gigala is a pre-industrial grade software capable of conceptual design for simple components like pins, hinges or small elements within the power of a personal computer.
 But I am persistently striving to improve on the benchmarks (resolution of a design space).
+At that, if supercomputers are leveraged, Gigala's algorithms should already be those of a full industrial grade.

 Philosophy  of the software:
 * free (accessibility)